therealjflf/hesutils/docs/hes_impl.rst

 - Split large records.

-  In this day and age the servers could do that themselves when they load the zones!
+  In this day and age the servers should do that themselves when they load the zones.
 Only dnsmasq is smart enough to do it.

 - Support FILSYS AMD format.